LWVPullman/LeagueWebsite/docs/_about/about_us_leadership.md

 ---
-title: "About Us Leadership"
+title: "About Us: Leadership"
+permalink: /about/about_us_leadership
-classes: wide
+#classes: wide
-excerpt: "All about Pullman League of Women Voters"
+excerpt: "All about Pullman League of Women Voters Leadership"
 ---

 ## Board: